dwyl/elixir-auth-facebook/README.md

-A simple and easy-to-use `Elixir` package that gives you **Facebook `OAuth` Authentication** for your **web app** in a few steps with a minimal API.
+A simple and easy-to-use `Elixir` package that gives you **Facebook `OAuth` Authentication** for your **web app** in a few steps with minimal API.

 ❗️ If you target Android or IOS, use the SDK.